Isabel Marant: Early life and education

-Career

 Early career

 In 1987, after her studies, Marant worked with Parisian designer Michel Klein.
 Later she also collaborated with Bridget Yorke working on two collections and assisted art director Marc Ascoli on different projects for Chloé, Martine Sitbon, and Yohji Yamamoto.
 However, working in other houses was a frustrating experience for her, and soon Marant decided to continue alone.
+In 1989, she launched a collection of belts and rings, followed by a line of belts for Claude Montana, a line of buttons and necklaces for Étienne Brunel, and a line of shoe buckles for Michel Perry.

-In 1989, she launched her own jewellery label, and in 1990 with her mother, she launched a knitwear label "Twen".
+In 1990 with her mother, she launched a knitwear and jersey label "Twen".

-Isabel Marant
+Isabel Marant™

-In 1994, she launched her eponymous brand – Isabel Marant.
+In 1994, Marant launched her eponymous brand – Isabel Marant.
 The following year, in 1995, she showed her first collection at Paris Fashion Week with her friends as models.
 In 1997 Marant won the Award de la Mode, and in 1998 – the Whirlpool Award for best female designer.
 Since the establishment of her label, her sales have increased 30% each year.

-In 1998, she opened the first shop on Rue Charonne, in eastern Paris.
+In 1998, Marant opened the first shop on Rue Charonne, in eastern Paris.
 The same year she started collaborating with French mail catalogue brand La Redoute creating guest collections for it, and launched a new line in Japan called I*M. In 1999 Marant debuted a diffusion line, Étoile by Isabel Marant, at the Paris ready-to-wear shows, and the next year introduced the first full Étoile collection.
 Etoile was intended to be more affordable and casual than the signature brand.
 The second shop was opened in Saint-Germain-des-Prés in 1999, followed by the third in the Marais in 2007, and the fourth in the 16th arrondissement in 2012.

 In 2004, Marant launched a childrenswear line and a pop-up boutique in Paris' Printemps department store.
 She also collaborated with Anthropologie on a collection in 2006.
 The same year, in 2006, she opened a boutique in Hong Kong, and in 2010 opened her first United States boutique in New York.
 Marant's managing director reported wholesale revenues reached 66 million Euros for 2011, which was up 44% on 2010.